 “One of the greatest societal challenges is to find ways to support and promote successful aging.
 The first step is to determine the processes connected to age-related declines in cognitive function and brain structure.
 Focusing on large extended families allowed us to disentangle the genetic from the non-genetic influences on the aging process,” said David C Glahn, PhD, associate professor of psychiatry at Yale School of Medicine and lead author of the study.
 Glahn is affiliated with the Olin Neuropsychiatry Research Center at the Institute of Living, Hartford Hospital.

 Identifying genetically influenced brain-aging traits is a critical first step in delineating the causal biological mechanisms of successful aging.

 “The use of large human pedigrees provides a powerful resource for measuring how genetic factors change with age” said John Blangero, PhD, a scientist in the Department of Genetics at the Texas Biomedical Research Institute and senior author of the study.
 Blangero, a leader in statistical genetic methods, proposed the analyses implemented in this study in a groundbreaking article published in 1993.

 In addition to Yale and the Texas Biomedical Research Institute, other researchers in the team were from the Department of Psychiatry and the Research Imaging Institute at University of Texas Health Science Center at San Antonio, the Menzies Research Institute Tasmania at the University of Tasmania, and the Maryland Psychiatric Research Center at the University of Maryland School of Medicine.

 The National Institutes of Mental Health provided financial support for this research.

-This Article was submitted by Shane Seger, on Tuesday, November 05, 2013.
+This article was submitted by Shane Seger on November 5, 2013.